 Once the programme has been completed, the Veteran and dog then take an intial Public Access Test and become qualified as an Assistance Dog Partnership.
 Our team continues to support each client and are always on-call to help with training or questions for the duration of the dogs' working life.

 Our dogs work with their clients for eight–10 years before they retire.
 At this point, the client will decide whether they require another Assistance Dog.
 We always ensure our retiring Assistance Dogs are happy in a loving home, and they are allowed to remain with their Veteran if appropriate.

 We develop close, ongoing relationships with all our clients, with the dog’s welfare

-Ultimately, these dogs will assist their Veteran partners not just with task work, but also with the whole healing process, providing constant companionship that supports the Veteran through recovery.
+Ultimately, these dogs assist their Veteran partners not just with task work, but also with the whole healing process, providing constant companionship that supports the Veteran throughout recovery.